 Adoption Education and Counseling: Free — $5,000 — Adoption education can be taken for free from the county or an agency may have recommended training from another outside source.
-Many agencies will have a set curriculum for hopeful adoptive parents that requires many hours of training and passing certification exams to help the hopeful adoptive family learn about more about adoption and parenting an adopted child.
+Many agencies will have a set curriculum for hopeful adoptive parents that requires many hours of training and passing certification exams to help the hopeful adoptive family learn more about adoption and parenting an adopted child.

 Legal Fees and Court Costs for Adoptive Parents: $1,000 — $5,000 — We all know that lawyers don’t come cheap.
-The paperwork that has to be filed for the adoption as well as court appearances for finalizing the adoption are a part of that cost.
+The paperwork that has to be filed for the adoption as well as court appearances for finalizing the adoption is a part of that cost.

 Legal Fees for Birth Parents: $500 — $2500 — It’s also necessary for the birth parents to be represented in the adoption.
 A legal adoption should also be an ethical adoption; therefore, a lawyer representing the birth parent’s rights is a part of the total adoption cost.

 Living Costs: $0 — $10,000 — Every state and every mother has varying laws regarding adoptive parents covering expectant mother living expenses.
 While some states mandate that there are no living costs to be paid as part of an adoption, other states have maximum amounts or allowable expenses.
 “Allowable expenses” can include housing, food, clothing, utilities, car payments, gas, and sometimes even entertainment.
-Knowing the laws about this, as well as finding an agency to work with your budget, will dictate how much your adoption costs could add up to.
+Knowing the laws about this, as well as finding an agency to work with your budget, will dictate how much your adoption costs could add up.

 Medical Costs: $0 — $20,000 — Some expectant women who have created an adoption plan are on Medicaid.
 Others have private insurance or no health insurance at all.
 In those instances, medical costs often fall to the responsibility of the adoptive parents.